ghi59/floating-mini-panel/README.md

 - To move an indicator from the Drawer to the Always-Visible-Area and vice versa do a middle click on the indicator itself.

   The order of the indicators follows their order in the Main Panel.
 As soon as there are indicators in the Drawer and in the Always-Visible-Area and the Drawer is opened, a small divider between the two areas will be visible.
 Closing the Drawer, or moving all indicators out of the Drawer (which would make no sense, because someone could just leave the Drawer open with the same result) or out of the Always-Visible-Area, will hide the divider.
 All your customizations will be written to the extension settings and restored across sessions.

+Since version 7 there is support for Predefined Positions (Top-Start, Top-Center, Top-End, Bottom-Start, Bottom-Center, Bottom-End).
+If `Mini Panel` is aligned to screen edges the border corners (rounded, not rounded) will adjust automatically.
+If positioned to Top-Center or Bottom-Center `Mini Panel` will stay centered when its width changes (e.g. Drawer open/closed).
+A menu was added presenting all available actions, which all can be executed directly with mouse clicks and some modifier keys.

+- To open the menu do a right button longpress on the Handle Button.

 **Be aware that most but not all Extension Indicators are supported well , especially very complex indicators e.g. 'Media Controls' might have problems or missing functionality!
 I am working on it.**